Laufey and Kratos together in a God of War story scene

 What the story still has not answered

-Can Faye leave the Everywhen?
+Can Laufey leave the Everywhen?

-Official story material frames the realm as difficult to leave, but the ending and route home are unknown.
+Official story material frames the realm as difficult to leave, but the ending and route home are still unknown.

 Which mythologies become central?